1-day Emergency Medical Response for Firearms Instructors and Range Safety Officers Course

 Being able to identify various types of injuries and knowing how to administer emergency medical aid may keep you and your students alive until advanced medical care is available.

-Using techniques designed for and proven by the U.S. military, this course introduces firearms instructors to pre-incident planning, preparation, and provision of basic, effective, initial medical care for themselves and others.
+Using techniques designed for and proven by the U.S. military, this course introduces firearms instructors and range safety officers to pre-incident planning, preparation, and provision of basic, effective, initial medical care for themselves and others.

 Knowing how to identify a serious injury and taking action within the first few minutes of being injured are critical.